-Parents may authorize the school to administer a nonprescribed medication using a form which is available at the school office.
-A physician does not have to authorize such medication.
-The parent may also authorize on the form that their child:
+Physicians may authorize the school to administer a non-prescribed medication using a form which is available online or at the school office.
+The physician may also authorize on the form that the child:

-- · May self-administer the medication - May keep the medication in his/her possession.
+- May self-administer the medication - May keep the medication in his/her possession.

-If a student is found using or possessing a nonprescribed medication without parent authorization, she/he will be brought to the school office and the parents will be contacted for authorization.
-The medication will be confiscated until written authorization is received.
+If a student is found using or possessing a non-prescribed medication without physician authorization, she/he will be brought to the school office and the parents will be contacted for authorization.
+The medication will be confiscated until written physician authorization is received.